 Why You Can Get Pregnant While Using Condoms and the Likelihood of This Happening

 - Pregnant, even if you used a condom — How often does this happen?
-Between 2-12 in 100 women become pregnant when using condoms as their sole contraceptive measure for the length of one year.
+Between 2-12 in 100 women become pregnant using condoms as their sole contraceptive measure for one year.

 Pregnancy with Condom: Probability and Causes